kisom/goutils/README.md

 pins the library versions to working copies and vendors all depdencies.
 See https://github.com/kisom/goutils-pkg for more details.

+The goutils-pkg repo [1] has stable versions of the command line utilities here, along with a vendored snapshot of any dependencies.

 Contents:

     ahash/          Provides hashes from string algorithm specifiers.